The Late Sir Harry Secombe

 Let me remind you about this great entertainer.

-Harry encountered Spike Milligan as they both served King and Country in the war.
-This chance meeting was to lead to their partnership in The Goons.
+Harry encountered Spike Milligan as they both served King and Country in the Second World War.
+This chance meeting was to lead to their partnership in the crazy comedy gang called The Goons.

 After meeting Michael Bentine, and then Peter Sellers, whilst he was working at the Windmill Theatre, comedy writing followed.
 Along with zany Spike Milligan, the four wrote a comedy script.